-According to the several theories of evolutions, living organisms alter their physical and anatomical structure over a long period of time for greater adaptations to the growing environment.
+According to several theories of evolutions, living organisms alter their physical and anatomical structure over a long period for greater adaptations to the changing environment.
 Evolution resulted in speciation.
-The new species starts to reproduce their young ones.
-Evolution is not about the elimination of one species and arising of another; it is about the emerging of new species with adaptation from the existing species.
+The new species start to reproduce.
+Evolution of life on earth is not about the elimination of one species and arising of another but it is about emerging of new species with adaptation from the existing species.
 This new species may or may not be better than the older ones.
-Thus evolution should not be equated with progress.
-Let’s see evolution versus progress and human evolution in detail.
+Thus, evolution should not always be equated with progress.

 Evolution vs Progress

-Progress is about the upgrading of levels i.e., the next level is better than the previous ones.
+Progress is about the upgrading of levels, i.e., the next level is better than the previous ones.
 Evolution is the adaptation of an organism to live a better life in its habitat.
-Adaptation to one habitat may not be the same as the adaptation to other habitats.
-Thus, evolution is relative to environmental conditions, not the progress.
+Adaptation to one habitat may not be the same as adaptation to other habitats.
+Thus, evolution is relative to environmental conditions, not progress.

-Nowadays we can trace the evolutionary relationships between species easily by using fossils, DNA sequences, excavation, etc. These can help us to know about human evolution as well.
-It is said that human evolution began in Africa.
-We are descendants of members of a human species called Homo sapiens.
-They stepped out of Africa and traveled all around the world.
+Nowadays, we can trace the evolutionary relationships between species easily by using fossils, DNA sequences, and palaeontological excavation, etc. It is said that human evolution began in Africa.
+The earliest species of Homo to be ever discovered is Homo habilis, who lived nearly 1.75 million years ago.
+The next major step in evolution was when our ancestors, Homo erectus stepped out of Africa and migrated to other parts of the world.
 They mingled with the new and the old ones to produce a diversity of human species.
-We find different races of people around us, but all of them emerged from a single point.
+We find different races of people around us, but all of them emerged from a universal common ancestor of all primates.

 To learn more about human evolution with video lessons download BYJU’S – The Learning App.